 The design of the Cogen for Africa Project also ensures that institutions are established to support the requirements of cogeneration project developers for information, expertise and services even after the completion of the Project.
+For this, a cogeneration centre of excellence to be called the AFREPREN/FWD Regional Cogen Centre will be established.
+In the initial years, international experts will be involved in feasibility and pre-feasibility studies in conjunction with local personnel.
+It is expected that by year 3 of the project, the local AFREPREN/FWD Regional cogen centre staff will have built capacity and will be able to significantly contribute to feasibility and pre-feasibility studies.
+This will ensure sustainability and retention of skills and expertise within the Regional Cogen Centre.

-For this, a cogeneration center of excellence to be called the Africa Cogen Centre will be established.
-As explained earlier, the Africa Cogen Centre will provide services free-of-charge at the initial phase of the Project implementation but will gradually charge its services towards the end of the Project completion to prepare for the sustainability of the institution.
-This will be incorporated in the agreement between the Cogen center and UNEP.
+As explained earlier, the AFREPREN/FWD Regional Cogen Centre will provide services free-of-charge at the initial phase of the Project implementation but will gradually charge its services towards the end of the Project completion, which combined with grant or technical assistance (TA) funds that the cogen centre is able to mobilize, will increase the chances for long term sustainability of the centre.
+This will be incorporated in the agreement between the Cogen centre and UNEP.
 This plan and schedule will be respected even in the event of an extension of the Project duration.
-It is expected that the Africa Cogen Centre will spin-off into a self-sustaining institution to provide a one-stop service facility to the stakeholders in the cogeneration industry.
+It is expected that the Regional Cogen Centre will spin-off into a self-sustaining unit within AFREPREN/FWD to provide a one-stop service facility to the stakeholders in the cogeneration industry.
 This will allow for full cost recovery of the Centre in the first year after the Project completion.
-The detailed mechanics of the future organizational, business and financial sustainability of the Africa Cogen Centre will be studied and documented comprehensively in a Business Plan that will be conducted during the
+The detailed mechanics of the future organizational, business and financial sustainability of the Regional Cogen Centre will be studied and documented comprehensively in a Business Plan that will be conducted during the Project implementation.